zowe/docs-site/docs/user-guide/install-zos.md

 The `zwe init` command runs the subcommands in sequence automatically.
 You can choose to run the subcommands one by one to define each step based on your need.
 If you encounter any failures with `zwe init` command, you can pick up the failed subcommands step specifically and rerun this subcommand.
 :::

-The following procedure outlines the steps to configure the Zowe z/OS runtime, and the corresponding `zwe init` subcommand.
+The following procedure outlines the steps to configure the Zowe z/OS runtime, and the corresponding `zwe init` subcommands.

 1. [Prepare the zowe.yaml configuration file](../appendix/zowe-yaml-configuration.md) if the file does not already exist.
 2. [Prepare the custom MVS data sets](initialize-mvs-datasets.md).
 Copy the data sets provided with Zowe to custom data sets.